hashxim/hconMD/Work_MD/SPAC - Introduction.md

 ![](https://github.com/hashxim/hconMD/raw/master/Work_MD/Resources/image.png)

+The activity has already quadrupled in 2020.
+Some investors say its an efficient way for companies to go public but critics say it allows for backdoor deals.

 ## Criticism
 - Investors can get into a company and then get burned.
 They wont have enough time to access if a company is legitimate and there is even risk of fraud.
 - Critics says that companies going public through SPAC does not get enough scrutiny as those traditional IPOs.